-The polarity of the each leg of the signal may be inverted individually.
+The polarity of the each leg of the signal may be inverted individually using controls on the touchscreen.

 Input balance

 The balance of a stereo input pair can be varied from full left, through center stereo to full right.
 If the balance control is switched out, then the balance is set to center stereo.